Task Management Software

 Project management planning

-Project management planning process is an activity that project manager undertakes to identify project goals, define project deliverables, make project assignments, and design project schedules for the purpose of developing the project management plan.
+The process is an activity that project manager undertakes to identify project goals, define project deliverables, make project assignments, and design project schedules for the purpose of developing the project management plan.
 The process consists of several steps.

 • Setting project goals.
 This step starts with conducting interviews with project stakeholders to understand their needs.
 Project manager communicates with stakeholders to identify their true needs that create real benefits.
-This project management planning stage is one of the most sophisticated stages because project manager should do his best to understand stakeholders’ needs and identify respective benefits.
+This stage is one of the most sophisticated stages because project manager should do his best to understand stakeholders’ needs and identify respective benefits.
 After interviewing with stakeholders has been conducted, project manager creates a list of needs in which each need is marked with a priority.
 The most prioritized needs are used to define project goals.
-Project manager can use various project management planning techniques (such as SMART) to set project goals with reference to the needs.
+Project manager can use various techniques (such as SMART) to set project goals with reference to the needs.
 The step results in generating a list of project goals.

 • An amount of effort (hours or days) required for completing the task